tobywerthan/ENCE_3501_VLSI_2023/FinalProject/ALU/README.md

 </p>

 <p>
-    The result of the simulated logic values of the schematic of the inverter were successful.
+    The result of the simulated logic values of the schematic of the inverter was successful.
 The input value of the inverter is negated in the output.
 </p>

 <p align="center">